 - Don’t believe handsome young men who flirt with your daughters are always eligible husband material.

 Austen isn’t usually thought of as a personal finance writer, but I believe she has many observations that still hold true today.
-Perhaps she should be looked on as the first FI writer?
+Perhaps with Sense and Sensibility she should be looked on as the first FI writer?